AbdullahAlShaad/notes/kubernetes/kubernetes.md

 ## DNS for Services and Pods

-Kubernetes DNS schedules a DNS Pod and Service on the cluster, and configures kubelets to tell individual containers to use the  DNS Service's IP to resolve DNS names.
+Kubernetes DNS schedules a DNS Pod and Service on the cluster, and configures  kubelet to tell individual containers to use the  DNS Service's IP to resolve DNS names.

 A DNS query may return different results based on the namespace of the pod making it.
 DNS queries that